JohanDegraeve/xdripswift/README.md

     xdrip should now receive the libre packets, you should get a calibration request

+- create events in Calendar when new glucose reading is received.
+This to support AppleWatch.
+More info : https://github.com/JohanDegraeve/xdripswift/wiki/Calendar-Events---Apple-Watch

 For developers : please go to the Wiki : https://github.com/JohanDegraeve/xdripswift/wiki